If you have any

 Hose, PTFE, Braided Stainless Steel, -10 AN, 3 ft.
 Length.
 Found

 These are Tube Ferrules.
-They go into the above hose end fittings.
+One of these goes into the above hose end

 it's important to

 disassemble one after it's been installed, you must